GrumpyBum/cryptonote/README.md

-Referance for Building Harrier.Coin Harraier Tech Project Daemon's and Miners
+Referance for Building Harrier.Coin Harraier Tech Project Daemon's and Miners.
+Harrier Coin is been built for Ubuntu Linux and Windows Operating Systems and is Managed by http://harrier.tech In building Harrier Coin please be aware of the Harrier GUI Wallet, https://github.com/GrumpyBum/harrier.wallet

 ## Building Harrier.Coin